coinflex-exchange/API/BIST.md

 # CoinFLEX BIST API

-BIST is no longer supperted by CoinFLEX.
+BIST is no longer supported by CoinFLEX.